denten-books/plain-text/2-device.md

 matter, content, and control structure.
-When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
-To wit: tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
+When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality: one can tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
 The literary device, by contrast, ingests both symbolic representation and control code through the same input stream.
 Where images of governance